 If you’re looking for the golden age of Rock, its the 1970’s.

-Led Zeppelin, Eagles, Bruce Springsteen, Tom Petty & The Heartbreakers, Bob Seger, The Rolling Stones, Fleetwood Mac, Queen, Van Halen, Pink Floyd, The Who, Linda Ronstadt, Lynyrd Skynyrd, Eric Clapton, AC/DC, The Allman Brothers Band, Emerson Lake & Palmer, The Doobie Brothers, Creedence Clearwater Revival, Chicago, Aerosmith, Black Sabbath, Crosby Stills Nash & Young, Supertramp, Steely Dan, ZZ Top, Boston, Steve Miller Band, The Moody Blues, Heart, Santana, Kiss, Deep Purple, Dire Straits, Yes, etc.
+Led Zeppelin, Eagles, Bruce Springsteen, Tom Petty & The Heartbreakers, Bob Seger, The Rolling Stones, Fleetwood Mac, Queen, Van Halen, Pink Floyd, The Who, Linda Ronstadt, Lynyrd Skynyrd, Eric Clapton, AC/DC, The Allman Brothers Band, Emerson Lake & Palmer, The Doobie Brothers, Creedence Clearwater Revival, Chicago, Aerosmith, Black Sabbath, Crosby Stills Nash & Young, America, Supertramp, Steely Dan, Foreigner, Boston, Steve Miller Band, The Moody Blues, Heart, Loggins & Messina, Santana, Kiss, Deep Purple, Dire Straits, Yes, and more.

-The ‘70’s was also the golden age of singer-songwriters: James Taylor, Jackson Browne, Carole King, Billy Joel, Elton John, Rod Stewart, Carly Simon, Cat Stevens, Paul Simon, the individual Beatles, and so many more.
+The decade of the 70’s was also the golden age of singer-songwriters: James Taylor, Jackson Browne, Carole King, Billy Joel, Elton John, Rod Stewart, Carly Simon, Cat Stevens, Paul Simon, the individual Beatles, and so many more.

 The progression of Rock in the 1960’s, and the inspiration it gave young people to take up music, caused an explosion of Rock in the 1970’s.